zuazo/chef-encrypted-attributes/API.md

  * OpenSSL `>= 1.0.1`.
 * `:partial_search` - Whether to use Chef Server partial search, enabled by default.
 It may not work in some old versions of Chef Server.
 * `:client_search` - Search query for clients allowed to read the encrypted attribute.
 Can be a simple string or an array of queries to be *OR*-ed.
+* `:node_search` - Search query for nodes allowed to read the encrypted attribute.
+Can be a simple string or an array of queries to be *OR*-ed.
 * `:users` - Array of user names to be allowed to read the encrypted attribute(s). `"*"` to allow access to all users.
 Keep in mind that only admin clients or admin users are allowed to read user public keys.
 It is **not recommended** to use this from cookbooks unless you know what you are doing.
 * `:keys` - raw RSA public keys to be allowed to read encrypted attributes(s), in PEM (string) format.
 Can be client public keys, user public keys or any other RSA public key.